Reinforcement Learning for Jointly Optimal Coding and Control Policies for a Controlled Markovian System over a Communication Channel: Structural Results and Equivalent MDP Formulation

 \begin{theorem}\cite[Theorem 3.2]{WalrandVaraiyaControl}\cite[Theorem 15.3.6]{YukselBasarBook24} \\ For a system with dynamics \eqref{system} and optimization problem \eqref{objective}, for any joint coding-control policy, the coding policy can be replaced, without loss in performance, by one which uses only $\pi_t$ and $x_t$, at each $t\geq0$.
 Furthermore, the control policy can be replaced by one which uses only $\overline{\pi}_t$.
-That is, without any loss,
+That is, without any loss in performance, we have: